Book Review: I Liked My Life

 So why would she commit suicide by jumping off a building?

 Brady and Eve are reeling from their loss.
-They keep searching for answers as to why Maddy would leave them.
+They continue searching for answers about why Maddy left them.

 Maddy isn’t gone yet.
 She is watching over them.
-She sees that Brady and Eve desperately need help.
+Maddy sees that Brady and Eve desperately need help.
 She feels that she can’t move on until she finds her replacement.

 She chooses Rory.
-Rory is pretty, perky, caring, and lovingly taking care of her dying mother.
+Rory is a pretty, perky, caring, and loving person, taking loving care of her dying mother.
 She is obviously compassionate and kind.
 She has the qualities that Maddy wants for her family.

 Maddy must somehow maneuver Rory into their lives in a subtle fashion.